 |Jean LeLoup & Bob Ponterio

-As in your first mini-project, be careful to make sure that your flowchart reflects the way that one can move through your site.
-If there are multiple ways to move through the site (which there should be because it cannot be linear), your flowchart needs to indicate these paths correctly.
+As in your first project, be careful to make sure that your flowchart reflects the way that one can move through your site.
+Since there are multiple ways to move through the site (which there should be because it cannot be linear), your flowchart needs to indicate these paths correctly.

 Review the SWBAT from the Identifying pedagogical goals and objectives lesson.